-I want my cup to overflow with a heart full of gratitude to the Lord because I know what I have been granted in Christ.
-I don’t want my thankfulness to be manufactured to please men or to make others think well of me but I want it to be from a heart that is thankful to the Lord in all things.
+I want my cup to be overflowing with a heart full of gratitude to the Lord because I know what I have been granted in Christ.
+I don't want my thankfulness to be manufactured to please men or to make others think well of me, but I want it to be from a heart that is thankful to the Lord in all things.

 My mind needs to be continually drawn back to the Gospel because it is the starting place to cultivate a heart of thankfulness in and through all things.
 It is a reminder that the Lord is growing me in these times more in the likeness of Jesus.
 That's something to give thanks for!